HSBNE/hsbne.github.com/admin/covid19.md

 ### Closures and unavailable services

-* No Guests will be allowed onsite.
+* No guests are allowed onsite unless they have provided contact details via the member kiosk or sign in form.
 * No General Public will be allowed onsite.
 * Tuesday/Saturday Open Nights remain cancelled.
 * New member inductions will be by appointment.